Learn with Julie Schumer

 The Santa Fe workshop will include a walking tour on Friday afternoon to see Abstract Art in selected galleries, will emphasize the power of color, and is an all new workshop for those who participated in our September, 2017 3 day intensive.

 February 16, 17, 18 at Marin MOCA in Novato, CA

 For more details and to register, see www.marinmoca.org

 May 18, 19, 20 at Julie’s studio in Santa Fe, NM

 For more details and to register, see www.livingyourwildcreativity.com

 Watch videos of Julie at the 2016 Workshop

 “Where the Pavement Ends” was a valuable artistic experience that I would highly recommend.
 The painting and drawing exercises designed by the instructor are created to benefit artists of all levels.

-“The workshop was a life changing event for my husband and I, who were first time painters.
-After a few guided exercises, we quickly developed our own styles and to truly have a feeling for painting.
+“The workshop was a life changing event for my husband and me, who were first time painters.
+After a few guided exercises, we quickly developed our own styles and gained a feeling for painting.
 James and Julie’s mentoring approach provided a safe and stress-free environment that allowed us to feel comfortable opening up and letting loose our creative side.
 We especially enjoyed painting together on the same piece.
 It was a unique challenge that allowed us to learn how to combine our different styles in a cohesive and collaborative manner.”